Heavy-Vehicle-Networking-At-U-Tulsa/CyTeX-Learning-Program/Lab_ideas.md

 * Intro to python
 * Introduce BBB and build on top of James examples?

+### Tools
+# Vehicle Spy
+* 4 Connect to the Truck
+	- Key on RUN not start Identify CAN Messages
+	- Start Truck
+	- Compare before and After
+	- Identify Tachometer and Speedometer messages

 # Encryption
 ### Hashing
 * powershell comparing hash files- what are they